 Trials conducted under regulatory agencies require contracts between the trial site and the clinical study sponsor or organization.
 To ensure that all parties have a clear understanding of the definitions of legal terms, the contract should be written in plain language, allowing all parties to understand their rights and obligations.

 Good clinical trial contracts help to ensure the sustainability of a trial site and guide how research will be conducted at the site.
-The goals of contract negotiations involve budget issues, process issues, legal issues, resource limitations, content barriers, and management barriers.
+The goals of contract negotiations are to clearly agree on the responsibilities of each party, including in the event that something goes wrong.

 Contracts should cover items that involve sponsor goals, including that data collection is complete and accurate, protection of confidential information and intellectual property, and compliance with the current applicable laws and regulations.
 Contracts should also cover the trial site goals, which are compensation for their work, authorization to publish the results of the study or be otherwise acknowledged, and coverage for any subject-related injury during the study.

 The tasks, deliverables, and responsibilities of the trial site should be clearly written and detailed so that there is no confusion about what is required to conduct the study.
 When reviewing the contracts, things to pay attention to include capitalized terms, words that limit the actions or rights of one party, and words that are not understood.
 The contract should contain a definitions section.

 To initiate the discussion about the feasibility of conducting a trial in a particular site under the leadership of a particular investigator, a non-disclosure agreement (also called confidentiality agreement) may be necessary.
 The objective of such an agreement is to protect the rights of the study designers and sponsors.
 The agreement must be fully executed (that is, signed by all relevant parties) prior to the study being activated and is required by sponsors of clinical trials before releasing protocols to potential site principal investigators.